Future Days (album): Contemporary

 Ian MacDonald of NME praised Future Days, calling it "an immaculate piece of work full of distance and air", balancing between abstract and concrete; [...] the best German rock record so far, apart from Faust".
 He especially praised "Bel Air", saying that "the standard of creative interplay" during the last minutes was "close to supernatural".
 NME subsequently ranked it the 11th best album of 1974.
 French music critic Jacques LeBlanc was impressed by the musicians' ability to submerge themselves into one entity and "express the soul of the group [...], a penetrating, hovering sound which ransacks and annihilates you".
 Paul Alessandrini, writing for Rock & Folk magazine, was captivated by the album, experiencing it as "an invitation to a voyage, a descent into a kind of musical unconscious, a slow, planetary, cosmic vibration, a psychedelic trip [...]
 It's not so much an intellectual music, more of a musical appeal to the senses".
 John Payne, describing the vocals, said that Damo Suzuki is "more often than not an evanescent sprite, poking his head in on select passages of each piece, as if to prod or enhance, only to dash away as the band takes off on their rigorous roamings into the unknown."

 Ray Fox-Cumming of Disc gave the album a negative review, stating that "even after half a dozen hearings I still found most of it went in one ear and straight out the other."

-John Peel, reviewing the single "Moonshake" for Sounds, described it as "less than promising" but overall feeling that "it's great", although its chances to become a hit were "roughly comparable to his chances of being asked to join Ivy Benson's All-Girl Orchestra on harp".
+BBC radio DJ John Peel, reviewing the single "Moonshake" for Sounds, described it as "less than promising" but still "great", although he considered its chances to become a hit "roughly comparable to his chances of being asked to join Ivy Benson's All-Girl Orchestra on harp".

 Retrospective

-In a retrospective review, AllMusic's Anthony Tognazzini called it "fiercely progressive, calming, complex, intense, and beautiful all at once" and placed among Can's most fully actualized and lasting achievements.
-He particularly liked Suzuki's vocals for minimalistic texture and shading, and praised the track "Bel Air" as "a gloriously expansive piece of music".
-The Pitchfork review by Dominique Leone admired the "lush veneer" of Future Days, somehow inventing "the greatest tropicália known to man", and Can performing at their most "sensuous or divorced from gravity".
+In a retrospective review, AllMusic's Anthony Tognazzini called Future Days "fiercely progressive, calming, complex, intense, and beautiful all at once" and one of the band's most fully actualized and lasting achievements.
+He particularly liked Suzuki's vocals for minimalistic texture and shading, and praised "Bel Air" as "a gloriously expansive piece of music".
+The Pitchfork review by Dominique Leone admired the "lush veneer" of the album, which created "the greatest tropicália known to man", and considered the band's performance their most "sensuous or divorced from gravity".

-Suzuki called it his best album he made with Can, explaining: "It was very easy to quit from Can after that album.
+Suzuki later called it the best album he made with Can: "It was very easy to quit from Can after that album.
 I wanted nothing from them after that.
 Musically, I was very satisfied."
 Liebezeit, on the other hand, felt the album was too fragmented, loathing the idea of constructing a track "artificially from the best fragments of tape", while he leaned more towards the "very simple things" from the early Can and preferred to "hone down one monotonous rhythm pattern".
-In another quote, Liebezeit further explained that the band's music became too symphonic on Future Days—"there was too much the feeling of stitched-together movements, of long-form pieces moving through different variations and atmospheres."
+He further explained that he felt "there was too much the feeling of stitched-together movements, of long-form pieces moving through different variations and atmospheres" on the album.